Section 2:

 Pelvic Floor Muscle Changes:

-Pelvic floor muscle activation: With reduction of pressure off of the pelvic floor muscles, you have an opportunity to activated and strengthening your muscles in an optiomal approach.
+Pelvic floor muscle activation: With reduction of pressure off the pelvic floor muscles, you have an opportunity to activate and strengthen your muscles in an optimal approach.
 Initially you may feel weak or have altered sensation.

 Result: Pelvic Floor Physical Therapy can help improve muscle activation.